 - To know Hong Kong's Free Trade Agreements (FTAs)

 - To examine the profile of Hongkongese companies

 - To develop a business plan for the Hongkongese market

-Sample of the subject - Doing Business in Hong Kong:
+Sample of the subject - Foreign Trade and Doing Business in Hong Kong:

 Subject Description (Doing Business in Hong Kong):

 Hong Kong has a prime location at the geographical, financial, and economic centre of Asia.

 - Business Executives in Hong Kong have fast and easy access to all the largest markets in the Asia-Pacific region.
 This strategic position is one of the main reasons for the popularity of Hong Kong as a location for regional operations.

 - Executives can travel back and forth to Beijing, Shanghai, and other major Chinese cities in a single day while making their home in Hong Kong.

 - Situated on the South-east coast of Mainland China, Hong Kong has the huge hinterland, which with 1.3 billion people is the biggest single market in the world.